Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 "Now let's dive into the machine learning algorithm itself: Randomized Principal Component Analysis, or RandomizedPCA."

 **What is PCA?**
 - "PCA is a dimensionality reduction technique.
-It finds the principal components—the directions in your data with the most variance."
+It finds the principal components - the directions in your data with the most variance."
 - "Imagine you have 13 features plotted in 13-dimensional space.
 PCA finds the 6 most important dimensions that capture 80-90% of the variance."

 **Why Randomized?**
-- "Traditional PCA computes full SVD (singular value decomposition), which is O(n³)—slow for large datasets."
+- "Traditional PCA computes full SVD (singular value decomposition), which is O(nÂ²) - slow for large datasets."
-- "Randomized PCA uses randomized SVD, which is O(nk²) where k=6.
+- "Randomized PCA uses randomized SVD, which is O(nkÂ²) where k=6.
 Much faster with similar accuracy."
 - "For our use case: 1000 samples train in ~3 seconds vs. 30+ seconds for full PCA."

 **Anomaly Detection with PCA:**